Above & Beyond (band): Group Therapy Radio (2012–present)

-Every 50 episodes of Group Therapy Radio show is celebrated by hosting an event.
-These shows are held in a different country every time.

 On 5 November 2012, Above & Beyond announced the launch of Group Therapy Radio, successor to Trance Around the World.

 Episode 001 was broadcast concurrently during Trance Around the World, Episode 450 in Bangalore, India.

-ABGT 050 was held on 26 October 2013 at Alexandra Palace, London.
+On 26 October 2013, ABGT 050 was held at the Alexandra Palace in London.
 ABGT 100 took place in Madison Square Garden in New York City.

 On 26 September 2015, Above & Beyond held their 150th episode of Group Therapy Radio through their mainstage event at Sydney, Australia at the Allphones Arena.
 ABGT 200 took place on 24 September 2016 at the Ziggo Dome in Amsterdam.

 On 16 and 17 September 2017, Above & Beyond held ABGT 250 at The Gorge Amphitheatre in George, Washington, marking the first multi-day ABGT show.

 On 29 September 2018, ABGT 300 was held in Hong Kong at the AsiaWorld-Expo, featuring performances from other Anjunabeats artists such as Ben Böhmer, Spencer Brown, ilan Bluestone, and Andrew Bayer.
 ABGT 350 was held at the O2 Arena in Prague on 11 October 2019.

 ABGT400 was held on 26 September 2020, and due to the COVID-19 pandemic, was a virtual event, which Above & Beyond livestreamed from London.
 The set celebrated 20 years of their label Anjunabeats and featured mostly older songs.
 ABGT 450 was held on 4 September 2021 at The Drumsheds, London, after an 18-month hiatus of in-person concerts due to COVID-19.

 On 10 September 2021 with ABGT 451, the show officially became longer-running than Trance Around the World.
 After ABGT 450, a 15-20 minute mix of "Radio Highlights" replaced the full 2-hour podcast/radio show on many streaming platforms like IHeartRadio, Spotify, Audacy and ITunes.
 The conventional 2-hour mix, however, continued on YouTube, SoundCloud, Mixcloud and Apple Music (via RSS feed) and is also broadcast as a radio show to stations in more than 30 countries globally.

 On 28 March 2022, it was announced that ABGT 500 will be on 15 October 2022 at the Banc of California Stadium in Los Angeles, United States.
-Subsuequently, ABGT 550 was not held.
 It was announced in March 2024 that ABGT600 would be held at the Hipódromo de las Américas in Mexico City, Mexico on 19 October 2024.